laym0nd/dsh-labrador/README.md

 # dsh-labrador

-A Labrador that lives in the corner of the [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) window.
+A Labrador that lives in the [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) window.

-He is made of **seventeen cut-out photographs of one dog**, driven by a small state machine.
+He is made of **seventeen cut-out photographs of my dog**, driven by a small state machine.
 He decides for himself what to do, he can be poked, dragged and thrown, he speaks in dog, and he can be tuned from a settings page.

 > **The frames are photographs of one specific dog.** Installing this plugin puts that dog in your window.
 If you want your own, replace the frames — see [Using your own photographs](#using-your-own-photographs).